bluz71/bluz71.github.io/_posts/2018-06-12-digital-privacy-tips.md

 [Tor](https://en.wikipedia.org/wiki/Tor_(anonymity_network)) anonymity network.
-For most people I do **not** recommend Tor for a number of reasons including: poor performance due to the multiple network hops involved, poor web experience due to the strict browsing mode used, and bandwidth contraints due to the basic architecture of the network.
+For most people I do **not** recommend Tor for a number of reasons including: poor performance due to the multiple network hops involved, poor web experience due to the strict browsing mode used, and bandwidth constraints due to the basic architecture of the network.
 A VPN will provide a superior user experience.

 DNS